vapor/docs/4.0/docs/authentication.md

 ### Guard Middleware

-You can also add `GuardMiddleware` to the route group to require an authenticated user before continuing.
+You can also use `GuardMiddleware` in your route group to ensure that a user has been authenticated before reaching your route handler.

 ```swift
 let protected = app.grouped(UserAuthenticator().middleware())
     .grouped(User.guardMiddleware())
 ```

+Requiring authentication is not done by the authenticator's middleware to allow for composition of authenticators.
+Read more about [composition](#composing-authenticators) below.

 ## Basic

 Basic authentication sends a username and password in the `Authorization` header.
-The username and password are concatenated with a colon, base-64 encoded, and prefixed with `"Basic "`.
+The username and password are concatenated with a colon (e.g. `test:secret`), base-64 encoded, and prefixed with `"Basic "`.
 The following example request encodes the username `test` with password `secret`.

 ```http
 GET /me HTTP/1.1
 Authorization: Basic dGVzdDpzZWNyZXQ=
 ```

 Basic authentication is typically used once to log a user in and generate a token.
 This minimizes how frequently the user's sensitive password must be sent.
-You should never send basic authorization over a plaintext or unverified TLS connection.
+You should never send Basic authorization over a plaintext or unverified TLS connection.

 To implement Basic authentication in your app, create a new authenticator conforming to `BasicAuthenticator`.
 Below is an example authenticator hard-coded to verify the request from above.